 “Oh?”
 I replied, sipping my water.

 She didn’t offer any further explanation, so I said, “You were about to tell me about your ghost.”

 “My ghost,” she said, with a smile.
 “Do you know what a poltergeist is?”

 Shit.
 I did know what a poltergeist was.
-The real kind of poltergeist, not the “they’re heeeeere,” kind of ghost.
-The kind of ghost that attaches to a person, an entity energized by pent up emotion, unwittingly set free to wreak havoc on a family.
+The real kind of poltergeist, not the “they’re heeeeere,” kind of ghost, but the terrifying brand of ghost that attaches to a person, an entity energized by pent up emotion, unwittingly set free to wreak havoc on a family.
 These ghosties were a thing of levitating beds, broken dishes, screams and voices and bumps in the night.
-And then, one day, out of nowhere, the terror ends.
+And then one day, seemingly out of nowhere, its reign ended.
 Leaving a family shaken and paranoid.
 Broken.

-Jenn had already scared the hell out of me with her home invasion story.
-How much darker could this woman’s life get?
-I spent my own teenage years reading tales of adolescents terrorized by this phenomena.
+I spent my teenage years reading tales of adolescents terrorized by this phenomena.
 I knew that the entities were unconsciously created by a person with unreleased negative emotions.
 A person who contained their feelings to the extreme.
 Jenn’s attack and the resulting family dynamic was the perfect recipe for one of these so-called “noisy ghosts.”

-I took another sip of my water before answering,“They’re sort of mischievous ghosts, right?
-They attach to a person and haunt them.”
+I took another sip of my water before answering her question, “They’re sort of mischievous ghosts, right?
+They attach themselves to a person and haunt them.”

 “Exactly,” she confirmed.
 “About six months after the man broke into our house, strange things began to happen.”